Discover Types of Hats for Every Lifestyle

 Top HatMost closely associated with British aristocracy, the top hat is often seen in movies and TV to show that someone is dressed to impress.
 The crown rises high from the brim, and it is black.

-Visor HatOften worn by tennis players, this is the only hat on the table that doesn’t have a crown.
+Visor HatOften worn by tennis players, custom visors are the only hat on this list that do not have a crown.
 The top of the head is free to breathe easily while the person wearing it works up a sweat.
-It has a bill that protects the player’s eyes from the sun.
+The bill protects the player’s eyes from the sun

 There are still plenty of other types of hats, but many of them are period-specific or specialised.
 With such an extensive history, more hats have been forgotten over time than what we have today.